ServiceState class

 ExitCode

-For a normally-stopped service this is 0 (NO_ERROR); for a service that stopped due to an error, this is either a Win32 error code or the sentinel ERROR_SERVICE_SPECIFIC_ERROR (1066) — in which case the real code is in ServiceSpecificExitCode.
+Returns the dwWin32ExitCode field from the SERVICE_STATUS_PROCESS structure the SCM fills in.
+For a service that stopped normally this is 0 (NO_ERROR).
+For a service that stopped due to an error, this is either a standard Win32 error code or the sentinel value ERROR_SERVICE_SPECIFIC_ERROR (1066) — in which case the real vendor-defined code is in ServiceSpecificExitCode.

 Flags